- Koenig Vineyards in Idaho stays local with sale to Nederends

 Reininger, a former climbing guide on Mount Rainier, was among the many winemakers Redwine cajoled into judging the NorthWest Wine Summit at storied Timberline Lodge.

 “I feel fortunate that I had the opportunity to judge for him,” Reininger said.
 “It was great experience, and it was fun.
 He was not solely a Northwest wine advocate.
 He could talk about wine from anywhere in the world.
 He loved wine, and he always had a little story about any type of wine, its history or the people who made it.
 He really was a walking encyclopedia, a very kind and generous man, and he really reached out to include people.”

 There also was Redwine’s unique practice of purchasing expensive wines from famous Northwest wineries and slotting them in front of the NorthWest Wine Summit panels.
 After the competition, should one of those wines have been voted a gold medal from a set of his judges, Redwine would contact the winery.
 If they were willing to pay the entry fee, then he would publish the results of that gold medal.

 “He was just trying to make it an all-encompassing judging of wineries from the Northwest,” Reininger said.
 “And the wineries that did enter received as fair as an opportunity as possible.
 He was so unassuming and very quiet, never looking to be a grandstander.”

 Judging panels often included wine professionals from beyond the Northwest.
-They were responsible for their own travel costs and were encouraged to bring one or two bottles of a special wine.
-Once they arrived at the competition venue, food and lodging expenses were covered.
+They were responsible for their own travel costs and were encouraged to bring one or two special bottles of wine.
+Once folks arrived at the competition venue, their food and lodging expenses were covered.

 “He didn’t want only people fixed with a Northwest palate to be judging Northwest wines,” Reininger said.
 “And a testament to his competition is that one year an apple dessert wine from BC won best of show.
 I think that’s pretty darn cool.
 He made a sincere effort to make his competition as clean and fair as possible.”